-(2)-3) Repair procedures for use of seepage pits shall be established by the Health Officer pursuant to SCCC 7.38.095(DE).
+(3) Repair procedures for use of seepage pits shall be established by the Health Officer pursuant to SCCC 7.38.095(D).

-(F)- Sewage Pumping.
+(F) Sewage Pumping.
 Specific criteria will be developed by policy of the Health Officer.
 When pumping of sewage effluent is allowed by the Health Officer, all electrical work shall be performed under County permit.
-[Ord.
-4596 § 5, 2000; Ord.
-4440 §§ 8, 9, 1996; Ord.
-4383 §§ 8, 9, 1995; Ord.
-4220 § 2, 1992].

-7.38.152Enhanced treatment systems.(G) Gravelless trenches or chamber leaching dispersal system may be used according to must meet the specific equivalent area to a standard leaching trench dispersal system as set forth by the Health Officer.
+(G) Gravelless trenches or chamber leaching dispersal system may be used according to must meet the specific equivalent area to a standard leaching trench dispersal system as set forth by the Health Officer.
 In the case of fast or medium percolation rates, up to a 30% size reduction may be allowed.